What is Tubal Ligation?

 What is the Success Rate of Tubal Ligation?

-- The risk of pregnancy after tubal ligation is <1 in 200.
+To be sure, the risk of pregnancy after tubal ligation is <1 in 200.
 Tubal ligation is 99% effective and very few women get pregnant after undergoing tubal ligation.

-Tubal sterilization has many advantages over other forms of birth control including:
+At length, tubal sterilization has many advantages over other forms of birth control including:

 - Works immediately.

-- Can be performed immediately after childbirth.
+- You can perform it immediately after childbirth.

 - No schedule monitoring or daily pills are necessary.